d-k-ivanov/d-k-ivanov.github.io/_posts/2023/2023-11-27-Architecture-Thoughts-about-Fancy-Schemas.md

 - **Business.** Colourful and Simple.
 Yeah, I know, maybe a little kiddish.
 But you literally should think about the time of people who are going to read this.
 - **Technical Generic.** Just a schema.
 Terminology involved.
 - **Technical and Business.** Colourful, but slightly more technical to understand the implementation details.
 - **Technical Domain: AWS.** They should be understandable for AWS Architects from the first sight.
 So, in general, look to the AWS Architecting framework.
-They have specialised icons for every purpose.
+They have specialized icons for every purpose.
 But the most important part is don't forget about the non-domain people, schemas should be still readable but the «common folk».
 - **Technical Domain: Project Management.** Normally, I'm just using Jira workflow to represent the project idea.

 Okay, enough talking.
 Let's do the project.
 Something with the microservice architecture.
-Let's say it's some cloud-based file synchronisation services, like Dropbox, Google Drive, or OneDrive.
+Let's say it's some cloud-based file synchronization services, like Dropbox, Google Drive, or OneDrive.
 I'm using [yEd](https://www.yworks.com/products/yed) and [Draw.io](https://app.diagrams.net/).

 ## Business